sort-imports

 import './styles.scss'

-// 'index' - Main file from the current directory
+// 'value-index' - Main file from the current directory

 import main from '.'